 Protection One also maintains a savings plan.
 Contributions, made at Protection One's election, are allocated among participants based upon the respective contributions made by the participants through salary reductions during the year.
 Protection One's matching contributions may be made in Protection One common stock, in cash or in a combination of both stock and cash.
-Protection One's matching contribution to the plan was \$802,251 for 1999 and \$992,000 for 1998.
+Protection One's matching contribution to the plan was 802,251 for 1999, 992,000 for 1998, and 34,000 for 1997.